ashneetkaur2307-rgb/Induction/README.md

 ## 📚 Peer-to-Peer Learning
 The day concluded with an exciting **P2P class**, where our seniors introduced us to the **fundamentals of C++ programming**, giving us practical exposure and strengthening our foundation in coding.

+## ✦ Day 5 ✦

+## 🏎️ Lecture on Motor Sports
+The day began with an engaging talk by **Mr. Gautam Murria**, who introduced us to the fundamentals, history, and thrill of **Motor Sports**.
+He shared insights on skills, safety, and dedication required, sparking enthusiasm among students passionate about adventure and racing.

+## 📱 Digital Marketing Club Session
+Next, **Dr. Amit Kamra** delivered an informative session on the **Digital Marketing Club**.
+He highlighted its activities, objectives, and how students can learn modern marketing techniques, social media strategies, and digital branding—skills highly valuable in today’s world.

+## 🌾 Expert Lecture on Millets – Super Food
+**Mrs. Shaffy Makkar** spoke about the nutritional benefits of **millets**, their role in a balanced diet, and their contribution to sustainable agriculture.
+The session inspired students to adopt healthier food choices.

+## 🤝 Seniors’ Interactive Session
+The day concluded with an engaging **interactive session by seniors**, creating a friendly and motivating environment while strengthening peer bonding.

+✨ Overall, the sessions were diverse and inspiring—covering sports, technology, health, and values, making the day enriching and memorable.